RINEARN/exevalator/README.md

 <a id="credits"></a>
 ## Credits

-- Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+- Oracle, Java, and JavaScript are registered trademarks of Oracle and/or its affiliates.

 - Rust is registered trademarks of Mozilla Foundation and/or its affiliates.

 - Microsoft Windows, C#, Visual Basic, .NET, and Visual Studio are either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 - Linux is a trademark of linus torvalds in the United States and/or other countries.

+- Node.js is a trademark or a registered trademark of OpenJS Foundation in the United States and other countries.

 - ChatGPT is a trademark or a registered trademark of OpenAI OpCo, LLC in the United States and other countries.